Key Takeaways

 What are the specific risks associated with over-optimizing anchor text, and how can one recover from penalties related to it?

 Over-optimized anchor text can lead to penalties from search engines, as it may appear manipulative.
-If penalized, diversify your anchor text distribution and focus on more natural, relevant linking practices.
+If penalized, diversify your anchor text distribution and focus on more natural, relevant linking practices during your regular backlink analysis.
 Review and adjust your backlinks’ anchor text to be more in line with your content’s context and user expectations.